matestack/matestack-ui-core/docs/guides/2-essential/11_authentication_devise.md

 if admin_signed_in?
 ```

-There is also a logout button, using an `action` compoent.
+There is also a logout button, using an `action` component.

 We could now use the `Admin::App` as layout, but we need to set it with `matestack_app` in the corresponding controller and we need to include our new registry with `include Admin::Component::Registry`.